 In 1998 Jeff Ross realized there was no avenue available for his friend Rand Alexander to show his film, CAGED, even though it had played the prestigious Slamdance Film Festival that same year.
 Jeff took to the streets and put on a four-day event financed, like many of the films presented, with his personal credit cards.
 The event was welcomed with an audience of over 3,000 people.
 The following year Indiefest grew to a nine-day event with over 4,200 in attendance.
 Over two decades later, February’s SF Independent Film Festival draws crowds of over 11,000 and continues to support and celebrate maverick filmmakers and their work.

-In 2019 over 20,000 film and event goers attended SF IndieFest events.
 We are a 501c3 non-profit with support from the California Arts Council, San Francisco Grants for the Arts, San Francisco Art Commission, and many local newspapers, radio stations, websites, breweries, hotels, venues, businesses, and arts lovers like you!

 STAFF